Asif Nazrul: Medical profession remarks

-Calls for Removal from Interim Government Role
+Calls for removal from interim government role

 In October 2024, commentators called for his removal as interim government adviser, alleging bias and favouring certain political factions.

-Alleged Ambition for Chief Adviser Role
+Ambition for chief adviser role

 In October 2025, reports suggested Nazrul expressed interest in becoming Chief Adviser of the interim government, sparking concerns about political neutrality.

-Critique of Social Media Misinformation
+Critique of social media misinformation

 In January 2025, he warned the public about rumours and misinformation spread on social media, claiming some were linked to the Awami League and urging citizens to consult verified sources.

-Remarks About “Safe Exit” and Advisers’ Role
+Remarks about "safe exit"

-On 11 October 2025, he stated that advisers themselves do not require a “safe exit” but the country requires a safe exit from corruption, human rights violations, and mismanagement, prompting discussion on interim government accountability.
+On 11 October 2025, he stated that advisers themselves do not require a "safe exit", but rather found that the country requires a safe exit from corruption, human rights violations, and mismanagement, prompting discussion on interim government accountability.

 Personal life

 Nazrul married television and film actress Rokeya Prachy in May 2004.
 They have a daughter together.
 They divorced in 2013.
 Nazrul remarried, to Shila Ahmed (daughter of writer Humayun Ahmed), and they have a daughter together.